ryan-gwo/ryan-gwo.github.io/content/en/_index.md

         color: black
         image:
           # Add your image background to `assets/media/`.
-          filename: stacked-peaks.svg
+          filename: M41_Li_4000.jpg
           filters:
-            brightness: 1.0
+            brightness: 0.5
           size: cover
           position: center
           parallax: false
   - block: markdown
     content:
-      title: '📚 My Research'
+      title: '🔭 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+        Supervised by Prof. Wei Wang, we are investigating the continuous gravitational waves (CGWs) from magnetically distorted neutron stars (MDNSs).

+        Gravitational radiation from rotating neutron stars originates from its axial asymmetry of mass distribution, and deformed neutron stars are long thought to be a type of promising source of such radiation.
+In this work, a triaxial ellipsoid model established in order to describe such a distorted neutron star.
+Our main goal is to calculate the distortion and GW due to the strong magnetic field of the star.
     design:
       columns: '1'
   - block: collection